meritlabs/merit/doc/fuzzing.md

-A special test harness `test_bitcoin_fuzzy` is provided to provide an easy
+A special test harness `test_merit_fuzzy` is provided to provide an easy
 =======
 Fuzz-testing Merit Core
 ==========================